qais-yousef/myci/README.md

 is required to avoid python generating an error when talking to the server via myci cli due to a missing subjectAltName in the certificate.

-## Fix jenkins_home permissions

-If uid and gid of jenkins user in docker image are different from the host user, we will get permission errors when trying to share jenkins_home as a volume.
-To fix it, we modify the uid/gid of jenkins user in docker to match the host user.

-`./fix_permissions.sh`

 ## Start Jenkins

 `./start_jenkins.sh`

-## Install required tools

-Install all necessary tools to build the kernel and run Lisa.

-`./install_tools.sh`

 ## Access Jenkins